Kelowna Restaurants and Food Trucks

 • Old Vines Restaurant

 In here, the menu changes every season; you get a prime of the city; and the wine has bagged not one, two, or three Quails’ Gate awards.
-The grapes are from the restaurant’s garden vineyards and never sourced outside the valley’s borders.
+The grapes are from the restaurant’s garden vineyards and are never sourced outside the valley’s borders.
 Well, don’t come here promising yourself a certain meal as the menu shifts with seasons.
 But take my word for it, whatever they serve will make you eat more than your usual fill.

 Kelowna Food Trucks to Serve Your Meals on the go